proofrock/pupcloud/README.md

 - In rare cases, MIME type detection is wrong.
 It relies on Go builtin functions, so it needs to be investigated more.
-- In list view, the menu trigger (`...`) is rendered over the menu itself.
-  Waiting for upstream fix.

 ## Credits